 The participating account is maintained in respect of participating life insurance policies and small blocks of participating annuities and disability insurance policies that have been issued or assumed by the Company.
 The participating account is comprised of three main types of sub-accounts.
-The closed block sub-accounts for Canada Life.
-New York Life and Crown Life were established for participating insurance policies issued or assumed by the Company prior to demutualization and are comprised of the best-estimate liabilities associated with these policies.
+The closed block sub-accounts for Canada Life, New York Life and Crown Life were established for participating insurance policies issued or assumed by the Company prior to demutualization and are comprised of the best-estimate liabilities associated with these policies.
 The ancillary sub-accounts are comprised of the liabilities associated with provisions for adverse deviation in respect of the policies contained in the closed block sub-accounts.

-The open sub-accounts for Canada Life and Crown Life were established for participating insurance policies issued or assumed by the Company after demutualization and are comprised of the total liabilities associated with these policies.
-While the majority of these open sub-accounts have been closed to new business after demutualization, the Canada Life Canadian open sub-account remains open to new business.
+The open sub-accounts are maintained in respect of the participating insurance policies issued or assumed by the Company other than those within the closed block sub-accounts, and are comprised of the total liabilities associated with these policies, together with the participating account surplus.
+While some of these open sub-accounts have since been closed to new business after demutualization, the Canadian open sub-account remains open to new business.
+The Canadian open sub-account includes participating insurance policies issued or assumed in Canada and Bermuda.

-The closed block sub-accounts are maintained in accordance with the operating rules established by the Company for the closed blocks and approved by the Office of the Superintendent of Financial Institutions.
+The closed block sub-accounts are maintained in accordance with the closed block operating rules established by the Company for the closed blocks and approved by the Office of the Superintendent of Financial Institutions.
 The closed block operating rules govern the management of the various closed block sub-accounts, including investment income allocation, mortality costs, expense charges and taxes.
 The Appointed Actuary is required to provide the Superintendent and the relevant non-Canadian insurance regulators with reports and opinions about the operation of the closed block sub-accounts and ongoing compliance with the closed block operating rules as may be required.

-Assets of the Company held within its general funds are allocated to the participating account and nonparticipating account segments for the purpose of determining investment income for each account.
+Assets of the Company held within its general funds are allocated to the participating account and non-participating account segments for the purpose of allocating investment income to each account.
 Assets are allocated to each segment according to the investment guidelines established for the segments.
 These guidelines outline criteria for asset mix, liquidity, currency risk and interest rate risk.
 These guidelines are intended to recognize considerations such as the business objectives, liability characteristics, liquidity requirements, tax considerations and interest rate risk tolerance of each segment.
 Assets allocated to a segment may from time to time be reallocated to another segment within the same account or another account provided the assets exchanged comply with the investment policy of the respective segments.
 Any such exchanges are effected at fair value.

-On an annual basis the Board of Directors reviews and approves investment policies and guidelines which govern investment activities for each of the subaccounts.
+The Board of Directors reviews the investment strategy of each of the sub-accounts, and on an annual basis reviews and approves investment policies which govern investment activities for the participating accounts.
 The investment policies outline a number of principles for investing in assets, including risk tolerance and the approach to managing investment risk.
 Investment risk is managed through underwriting standards, exposure limits and specific guidelines governing asset classes and investment operations.
 The investment policies establish limits for the concentration of assets in single geographic areas, industries, companies and types of businesses as part of the risk management process.
-The Company may use derivative products for risk management purposes to hedge asset and liability positions, or as substitutes for cash within specified limits.
+The Company may use derivative products for risk management purposes to hedge asset and liability positions.